ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 Note that the predictive variable is indirectly defined as the target variable in the predictive period.

-Note that neither Lower nor Upper Trim are optional inputs.
-If trimming is not required, then these should both be populated with 0.

 ### 5.2 Output Records

 Output records shall always contain the following fields with the following types: